 In addition, the R.N. to B.S.
 Online Nursing Track is delivered online to minimize the time you're away from your family and your job.
 Our online learning environment allows you to collaborate with your peers and complete assignments on your schedule, even if that schedule varies from week to week or month to month.

 For R.N.s, a baccalaureate degree can mean a wage increase, a leadership position, or can serve as a stepping stone to advanced-practice nursing.
 The Bureau of Labor Statistics projects 26 percent growth in the nursing field over the next decade.
-The American Association of Colleges of Nursing's August 2012 research on new graduate employment found that 88% of new of new baccalaureate-prepared nurses were employed in nursing.
+The American Association of Colleges of Nursing's August 2012 research on new graduate employment found that 88% of new baccalaureate-prepared nurses were employed in nursing.
 Nurses with bachelor's and master's degrees will be the best prepared to take advantage of these opportunities.
 In addition, a bachelor's degree can increase the opportunities available to you, opening up positions in administration, research, consulting or teaching.

 With the Institute of Medicine calling for 80% of the nursing workforce to hold at least a bachelor's degree by 2020, moving to prepare nurses at this level has become a national priority.